English numerals: Special names

 When reading numbers in a sequence, such as a telephone or serial number, British people will usually use the terms double followed by the repeated number.
 Hence 007 is double oh seven.
-Exceptions are the emergency telephone number 999, which is always nine nine nine and the apocalyptic "Number of the Beast", which is always six six six.
+Exceptions are the emergency telephone number 999, which is always nine nine nine and the apocalyptic "Number of the beast", which is always six six six.
 In the US, 911 (the US emergency telephone number) is usually read nine one one, while 9/11 (in reference to the September 11, 2001, attacks) is usually read nine eleven.

 Multiplicative adverbs and adjectives

 A few numbers have specialised multiplicative numbers (adverbs), also called adverbial numbers, which express how many times some event happens:

 Compare these specialist multiplicative numbers to express how many times some thing exists (adjectives):

 English also has some multipliers and distributive numbers, such as singly.

-Other examples are given in the Specialist Numbers.

 Negative numbers

 The name of a negative number is the name of the corresponding positive number preceded by "minus" or (American English) "negative".
 Thus −5.2 is "minus five point two" or "negative five point two".
 For temperatures, North Americans colloquially say "below"—short for "below zero"—so a temperature of −5° is "five below" (in contrast, for example, to "two above" for 2°).
 This is occasionally used for emphasis when referring to several temperatures or ranges both positive and negative.
 This is particularly common in Canada where the use of Celsius in weather forecasting means that temperatures can regularly drift above and below zero at certain times of year.